jared-v-hoyt/ExampleFinalProject/ExampleAPI/README.md

     }
     ```

+    The notable lines of code here are

+    ```c#
+    builder.Services.AddCors(options =>
+    {
+      ...
+    }
+    ```

+    and

+    ```c#
+    app.UseCors("_MyAllowSubdomainPolicy");
+    ```

+    These lines of code grant our frontend application (Next.js application which runs on port 3000) access to the API.
+In practice this is not a secure way of handling requests, but for our application, it will work fine.

 10. Start the API by clicking the green play button near the top-middle of the IDE.

 11. Open Postman and send a `GET` request to `http://localhost:<port>/api/product` to ensure that everything is working correctly.
+The specific port can be found in `Properties/launchSettings.json` in the `http` profile as the value of the `applicationURL` key.

 ## Steps To Recreate The Project: (MAC/WINDOWS/LINUX)